rroemhild/pyLDAPHelper/README.rst

 pyLDAPHelper
 ############

+!DO NOT USE THIS PACKAGE!
+It's buggy and not well designed.
+I just used this to learn python-ldap.
+There are better python/ldap packages out there.

 ``ldaphelper`` is a simple Python module/package based on `python-ldap <http://www.python-ldap.org/>`_ that make my Life as an LDAP operator easier.
 I use it in a lot of scripts for automatic or